 Fortunately, at least one author has addressed this concen and resolved the problem by writing a novel with a future video game in mind.
-Mokoto Rich's New York Times article explained
+Mokoto Rich's New York Times article explained:

 The online game that Mr. Haarsma designed not only extends the fictional world of the novel, it also allows readers to play in it.
 At the same time, Mr. Haarsma very calculatedly gave gamers who might not otherwise pick up a book a clear incentive to read: one way that players advance is by answering questions with information from the novel.